 Rapid deployments require great surveillance as well.
 Our deployment tracking add-on, creates the perfect overview of your recent releases and shows you how each release performs.
 The New Errors metric helps you identify when errors are introduced to production.

 You may think that elmah.io is made for monitoring live websites only.
-But in fact, utilizing the awesome features of elmah.io as part of your development process, and makes debugging a piece of cake.
+But in fact, utilizing the awesome features of elmah.io as part of your development process makes debugging a piece of cake.
 No more figuring out what went wrong by trying to decrypt the information on the YSoD (Yellow Screen of Death).